Open-ATS-Github/Newone/_Readme.txt

 	#########################################

 	The guide is split in three parts:
-		1. 	setup the controlling (steerring, motor acceleration)
+		1. Setup the controlling (steering, motor acceleration)
-		2.	setup the videostream
+		2. Setup the videostream
-		3. 	setup tmux and automation
+		3. Setup tmux and automation

 	General: